 TechnologyTechnical challenges that make the product impossible.
 In some cases, a technical breakthrough leads to a large number of new products.
 For example, the commercialization of the internet in the mid-1990s led to thousands of new products within a few short years.demand for old products if they were re-introduced.

 CostThings that could technically be built but are too expensive to be viable.
 An innovation that suddenly reduces costs can make new products possible.
 For example, the costs of launching spacecraft into space have been reduced with time allowing for new commercial opportunities.higher quality version of an existing product such as artisanal food.

 MonopoliesDissatisfied customers who are stuck with a dominant product or service.
-Such customers represent pent-up demand for any competitor that can improve things.A common problem that people have that goes unsolved due to failure of imagination.
+Such customers represent pent-up demand for any competitor that can improve things.failure of imagination.